-My work focuses on therapeutic aspects of performance art and the process of community formation through the methods of interactive performance.
-Conceptually, my work engages with the subjects of ritual, transformation of individual subjectivity and formation of alternative models of the body and the self in the framework of ritualistic performance art.
-Engaging my audience in the communal action I search for the ways to reconstruct the notion of the collective body associated with the folk models of the self.
-I am interested in exploring the possibilities of sensual communication through touch, smell and sound to unfold the therapeutic quality of collective ritualistic practices.
-Intimacy of emotional and physical experiences is the starting point of my performative experiments.
-I search for the ways to transcend socially-constructed models of individuality promoted in contemporary late-capitalist cultures and to create new mechanisms of formation and reinforcement of community through the means of ritual.
+My work focuses on the therapeutic aspects of performance art and the process of community formation through butoh-inspired performance practices.
+Conceptually, my work engages with the subjects of migration, relocation, exclusion, integration, and collective trauma explored through the framework of ritual.
+Specifically, my performances, workshops, and participatory events focus on exploring psychology of immigration, implicit memory, and the variety of ways unacknowledged past continues to influence our present.
+My approach to performance art is defined by the framework of radical intimacy, vulnerability, and affect employed with the purpose of initiating profound communal experiences.
+I am interested in exploring the possibilities of sensual communication including touch, smell, taste and sound to unfold the therapeutic quality of collective ritualistic practices.
+Intimacy of emotional and physical experiences is the starting point of any of my performative experiments.
+Through this work, I search for the ways to transcend socially constructed models of individuality promoted in contemporary late-capitalist cultures and to create new mechanisms of formation and reinforcement of community by the means of ritual.